Summer Schools

 Your application will then be reviewed by a member of the Human Rights Summer School team and you will be contacted if you are successful.

 You will then be sent a link to pay as well as details on how to complete the next steps of the registration process.
 Once you have paid you will receive confirmation of your place.
-Applications will need to be finalised by 15 June 2026 in order for you to be given necessary access.
+Applications and payments will need to be finalised by 15 June 2026 in order for you to be given necessary access.

 For any payment issues or queries, please contact hrcsumsc@essex.ac.uk